Workday Hardening Guide

 - Last activity date

-Step 2: Create Purpose-Specific ISUs For each integration, create dedicated ISU:
+Step 2: Create Purpose-Specific ISUs For each integration, create dedicated ISU.

 Step 3: Restrict ISU Security Groups